 Swallow Wheel dates from at least 1692, at which time Hugh Lockwood paid a rent of £1.
 It was occupied by Joseph Swallow (a cutler from Stannington) in 1699.
 In 1745 there were four trows.
 Nathan Dixon held the lease in trust for the Swallow children in 1766; by this time the rent had increased to £4 and the mill to five trows.

-There were further increases over the next few decades such that by 1794 records showed 13 trows employing 18 men and around 1814 there were ten cutlers’ trows and four razor trows.
+There were further increases over the next few decades such that by 1794 records showed 13 trows employing 18 men, and by around 1814 there were ten cutlers’ trows and four razor trows.
 The wheel pit had a fall of some 16 ft 4 in (c.
 5 m) at this time and in 1858 the waterwheel was noted as being 12 ft in diameter by 7 ft 5 in wide (c.
 3.6 m x 2.3 m).
 The Wheel was in ruins by 1905.
-The drawing below shows the mill building in the late 19th century.

 In 1936 the Swallow mill dam was recorded as “empty and grass grown”, but it was apparently reflooded by local anglers in the 1940s.
-In 2002, the RVCG cleared vegetation at the upstream end of the dam and dug out three large ponds, after which water was re-introduced via a modern shuttle gate.
+In 2002, the RVCG rebuilt the overflow, cleared vegetation at the upstream end of the dam and dug out three large ponds, after which water was re-introduced via a modern shuttle gate.
+The stonework on the path just below the dam was also re-built.

 What's there now?